DanilTsygolnik/learn_haskell/notes/mytempl_expl_pragma_cabal.md

 `ghc-options:`

-- `-Wall` -- Enables all warnings.
+- `-Wall` : This option enables all warnings.
+It is a common practice to enable this option to catch potential issues and ensure code quality.
+The `-W` prefix indicates that it is a warning-related option.
 - `-Wcompat` -- Warn about compatibility issues between different versions of GHC.
 - `-Widentities` -- Warn about redundant identity functions.
 - `-Wincomplete-record-updates` -- Warn about incomplete record updates.